BioGenies/MetaboCrates/inst/metabocrates/texts/2_metabo_plt.md

-This plot shows the values of the first metabolite plotted against the values of the second metabolite.
+This plot displays the values of the first metabolite against the values of the second metabolite.